stevensona/docker-lab/lab1/README.md

 # Lab1

-Purpose of this lab is to familiarize user with long-running services in docker.
+Purpose of this lab is to familiarize user with longer-running services in docker.

 # Files